kaiko-ai/eva/docs/user-guide/advanced/model_registry.md

       out_indices: ${oc.env:OUT_INDICES, 1}
 ```

+Note that `VisionBackbone` is a model wrapper class, which loads the models through `BackboneModelRegistry`.

-This means that you can run an evaluation with a specific model from the registry by setting the `MODEL_NAME` environment variable:
+By using the `MODEL_NAME` environment variable, you can run an evaluation with a specific model from the registry, without modifying the default config files:
 ```bash
 MODEL_NAME=pathology/kaiko_vits16 \
 eva predict_fit --config configs/vision/pathology/offline/segmentation/consep.yaml